boyongjiong/outdoor-hiking/sites/logicflow-docs/docs/tutorial/basic-node.en-US.md

 ### Customizing node `models`

 LogicFlow categorizes custom node appearance into two ways: `custom node style attribute` and `custom node shape attribute`.
-For more details on how to define them, see[NodeModelApi](/api/node-model-api)。
+For more details on how to define them, see [NodeModelApi](/en-US/api/node-model-api)。

 1. #### style attributes

 In LogicFlow, the appearance attributes represent the control of the node's `border`, `color`, and other appearance-oriented attributes.
-These properties can be controlled directly through [theme-configuration](/api/theme-api).
+These properties can be controlled directly through [theme-configuration](/en-US/api/theme-api).
 Customizing node styles can be seen as redefining the theme based on the current node type.

 For example, if all `rect` nodes in the theme have their border color defined as red `stroke: red`, then you can redefine `UserTask` to have a blue `stroke: blue` border when customizing the node `UserTask`.
-For more granular node style control, see [API Style Properties](/api/node-model-api#style-properties).
+For more granular node style control, see [API Style Attributes](/en-US/api/node-model-api#style-attributes).

 ```jsx | pure
 class UserTaskModel extends RectNodeModel {